-Air drying (AD): Timber which as been air dried, as opposed to dried in a kiln.
-Lumber here is air dried for six months, and then kiln dried for three to six months to complete the drying process. (see kiln drying)
+Air drying (AD): The process where timber is air dried, as opposed to time it is dried in a kiln.
+Lumber is air dried for six to 36 months (depending on the milled thickness), before it is kiln dried to complete the drying process and/or sterilize the wood. (see kiln drying)

 Annual Growth Rings: Annual growth rings refer to tree rings that indicate a lot about the age of the tree, how much water the tree got that year, disease epidemics, air pollution, and much more.
 Follow the link to a picture of a piece of wood where the annual growth rings are visible.